jfcherng-sublime/ST-AutoSetSyntax/README.md

     - value: Regular expressions to match the first line.
 - working_scope
     - The scope that this plugin should work (regular expression).
 Leave it blank to match any scope.
+- try_filename_remove_exts
+    - For `text.plain` scope, try to remove these file extensions from the file name and may set a syntax corresponding syntax by the stripped file name.

 Commands